• Skip to main content

 Examples of traditional and Ayurvedic uses of turmeric include:

-Here are examples of traditional dosing in folk and herbal medicine with fresh turmeric root: 8-60 grams daily are recommended for arthritis, and 1.3-3.0 grams for indigestion.
+Here are examples of traditional dosing in folk and herbal medicine with fresh turmeric root: 8 to 60 grams daily are recommended for arthritis, and 1.3 to 3.0 grams can be useful for indigestion.

 Contemporary research suggests that curcumin can:

-• Reduce symptoms associated with arthritis: Arthritis involves inflammation of the joints, and the potent anti-inflammatory properties of curcumin have been shown to reduce pain and inflammation more effectively than many prescription drugs.
+- Reduce symptoms associated with arthritis: Arthritis involves inflammation of the joints, and the potent anti-inflammatory properties of curcumin have been shown to reduce pain and inflammation [6] as effectively as prescription NSAID medications (diclofenec and ibuprofen), without the side effects.

 Because of its ability to reduce inflammation and oxidation — factors that play a huge role in many diseases, and aging itself — curcumin may be helpful in preventing or treating a wide range of conditions, including Hashimoto’s.
 It’s no wonder this substance has been revered for thousands of years!